-Droughts can occur when there is the lack of ‘expected’ precipitation (rain and snow).
+Droughts can occur when there is a lack of ‘expected’ precipitation (rain and snow).
 Note that we say ‘expected’ because the lack of rain alone does not mean a drought.
-Some regions can go for months without any rain, and that would be ‘normal’ for them.
+Some regions can go for months without any rain, and that would be normal for them.
 Farmers plant in anticipation of rains and so when the rains do not come, and irrigation infrastructure is absent, agricultural drought occur.

 Surface water flow

 Some regions are also well distributed with surface water (streams and rivers) that have their sources from far away mountains and watersheds.
 These surface waters may dry out if the flow from their sources upstream is affected.
 Hydro-electric dams and irrigation systems are some of the economic activities that can reduce the amount of water flowing to other areas downstream.

 Forests (trees) play a key role in the water cycle, as they help reduce evaporation, store water and also contribute to atmospheric moisture in the form of transpiration.
 This means cutting down trees (deforestation) in the name of economics, will expose surface water to more evaporation.
 It will also reduce the ability of the ground to hold water and make it easier for desertification to occur.
 It can set off drying conditions, especially for smaller water bodies.
 Cutting down trees is known to reduce a forest’s watershed potential.